MatsulabUW/LLSM-CME-ANALYSIS/README.md

 The user can do the following:
 1. Select types of track (e.g. Channel 1 and Channel 3 positive)
 2. Select the membrane region of the track (e.g. Apical)
-3. Select the track number available from the above filtering criterion,
+3. Select the track number available from the above filtering criterion

     a.
 Select track number from dropdown

     b.
 Go back and forth from the prev and next buttons

 4. Select the type of 2-D projection for the 3-D image

     a.
 Maximum Intensity Projection

     b.
 Max Z Slice (Z slice with max pixel sum)

     c.
 Total Z Sum (Sum across Z slices)

 5. View intensity over time plot from the following options

     a.
 Gaussian Peaks

     b.
 Adjusted Voxel Sum (Adjusted for local background)

     c.
 Voxel Sum

     d.
 Peak Pixel Value

 6. Select track as good or bad and also provide details for why a track is bad
 7. On the second page detailed track stats and 3-D graph for track movement can be seen